 The trend towards measuring Customer Satisfaction is more than just a fad.
 These days, every company that wants to last and eventually flourish knows the importance of constantly listening to clients in order to offer products, services and a relational experience in line with customer expectations.

 Measuring customer satisfaction is both the starting point of this listening process and the cornerstone of the strategy by which your company can sustainably differentiate itself and respond to the 5 following challenges—each of which is crucial to the growth and profitability of your business.

 1. Reducing the financial impact of customer dissatisfaction

-Never be too quick to celebrate a high customer satisfaction score!
-The greatest virtue of any approach to measuring customer satisfaction is a willingness to strive to consider what you least want to see: the percentage of clients who are not totally satisfied.
-These clients urgently need your attention because their dissatisfaction, regardless of the cause, translates to behaviors that represent a cost for your business.
+Never be too quick to celebrate a high Customer Satisfaction score!
+The greatest virtue of any approach to measuring Customer Satisfaction is a willingness to strive to consider what you least want to see: the percentage of clients who are not totally satisfied.
+These clients urgently need your attention because their dissatisfaction, regardless of the cause, translates to behaviours that represent a cost for your business.

 Moreover, within a context of increasing competition across all industries, product and service quality cannot bear all the blame.
 The last edition of Accenture's Global Consumer Pulse survey shows, for instance, that in 2017, 44% of customers turned their backs on a provider because they believed the buying experience was not adequately customised or because they worried about the way their personal data would be used.

 If you want to protect your revenue and margins, you should weigh these risks and their potential financial impact.
 This will enable you to take an approach to measuring Customer Satisfaction which, by drawing your attention to the causes of dissatisfaction, will facilitate the creation of corrective—or even preventive—action plans.